What is opportunity cost? (and my opportunity lost)

 We don’t take possession, however, until mid-August (the closing date is actually on our 19th wedding anniversary!) so we’ll have plenty of time to investigate.
 Now we need to concentrate on selling our existing home.

-If you have never heard term opportunity cost before, the basic idea is that anytime you choose to pursue one option, you are sacrificing another.
+If you have never heard the term opportunity cost before, the basic idea is that anytime you choose to pursue one option, you are sacrificing another.
 For example, every time you choose to spend an hour working overtime or clipping coupons you are sacrificing an hour of leisure time in exchange for that financial benefit.
 While that is often just fine with many people, I think that many more of us simply do it because it is the normal thing to do and pursuing wealth for material benefit is what we consistently told is right and proper time after time.

-“Live Every Day Like…” Well… Just LIVE It!
+“Live every day like…” Well… Just LIVE it!

-As we jockey for promotions at work, or lust after that extra 500 square feet of house we can often lose track of the fact that there are plenty of ways and opportunities to make money, but there is only one true commodity that we cannot gain more of – time.
+As we jockey for promotions at work, or lust after that extra 500 square feet of a house we can often lose track of the fact that there are plenty of ways and opportunities to make money, but there is only one true commodity that we cannot gain more of – time.
 While this sounds simplistic, it is true.
 I don’t really like the clichéd saying of, “Live every day like it is your last,” because it is ridiculous, but the principle is a worthy one.
-For example, if I literally took the phrase to heart I would spend every day going for a walk with my loved ones at a beach somewhere, in between reading books and maybe playing the odd game of basketball and occasionally asking old friends to come see me.
+For example, if I literally took the phrase to heart I would spend every day going for a walk with my loved ones at a beach somewhere, in between reading books and maybe playing the odd game of basketball and occasionally asking old friends to come to see me.
 While this sounds great in theory, I am not prepared to live in a world where everyone did this and the whole of civilization basically fell apart.

 The principle of not spending huge amounts of your life doing something you hate however is a good one.
 The idea of getting people to examine what is truly important in their lives and then allocating their most valuable commodity – time, to them is not clichéd at all in my opinion.